globusonline/provision/doc/quickstart.rst

 What's next?
 ============

-In this quickstart guide, you have have created a simple topology and deployed it on EC2 using Globus Provision.
+In this quickstart guide, you have created a simple topology and deployed it on EC2 using Globus Provision.
 Although this topology only had two users and a single GridFTP server, Globus Provision allows you to define and deploy much more complex topologies.
 Now that you've done this Quickstart, you may want to read the following parts of the documentation: